talkable/talkable-docs/README.md

 General flow:
 1. Pull changes from master
-2. Checout your new branch from master
+2. Checkout your new branch from master
 3. Make changes
+4. Deploy your changes to staging (see the instruction below)
-4. Create a Pull Request to master branch
+4. Create a Pull Request to "master" branch, providing the demo URL to the changed page in Pull Request’s description.
 5. Merge pull request once it passes the review
 6. Deploy